UB-Mannheim/zotkat/README.md

 * All translators are licensed under [AGPL 3.0](https://github.com/UB-Mannheim/zotkat/blob/master/LICENSE) as it is usual for Zotero translators.
 * The bash script is simply CC0.
-* The README here is CC BY and all original texts and pictures in the wiki can be reused as CC0/CC BY.
+* The README here is CC-BY and all original texts and pictures in the wiki can be reused as CC0/CC-BY.

 </details>